New webcast auctions explained

 a) The pre-bidding phase

-i) Which is the first phase.
-Each bid place in this phase is referred to as a pre-bid because it has been placed before the Live Webcast auction has started.
+i) This is the first phase.
+Each bid placed in this phase is referred to as a pre-bid because it has been placed before the Live Webcast auction has started.

 b) The Live Webcast phase: